-F. EVIDENCE-BASED PRACTICE
+K. EVIDENCE-BASED PRACTICE

-The term evidence-based practice refers to an approach in which current, high-quality research evidence is integrated with practitioner expertise and client preferences and values into the process of making clinical decision - ASHA Position Statement on Evidence Practice, 2005
+The term evidence-based practice refers to an approach in which current, high-quality research evidence is integrated with practitioner expertise and client preferences and values into the process of making clinical decision - ASHA Position Statement on Evidence Practice, 2005 clinical expertise and external evidence in day-to-day practice (ASHA, 2006)

 Evidence-based practice I the conscious use of current best evidence in making decisions about how to treat individual clients.
 By integrating clinical expertise and experience, best available evidence, and student/family input, we can provide the best possible clinical service to each student.
-EBP is a continuous, dynamic integration of ever-evolving clinical expertise and external evidence in day-to-day practice (ASHA, 2006)
+EBP is a continuous, dynamic integration of ever-evolving